 382. Religion in the Development of American Higher Education.
 (3h) This course examines the role of religious groups in the founding of American colleges and universities, and explores how their role has changed across history up through contemporary trends and issues.
 Seven major themes provide the framework of the course: the heritage of religion in European higher education; institutions of higher education founded by specific American religious groups including Congregational, Methodist, Baptist, Roman Catholic, and Jewish traditions; religion in the liberal arts curriculum; religious activities in student life; the relationship of colleges and universities with religious sponsors and constituents with a special focus on controversies such as science and religion; the impact of universities on liberal arts colleges; and the trends toward growth and “secularization” in the last fifty years.
 Cross-listed as REL 390.

 384. Global Outlaws in History since 1500.
-(3h) Examines the motivations, ideologies, goals, and behavior of those who have been deemed “outlaws” to international society since 1500, including pirates, terrorists, smugglers, war criminals, and violators of copyright.
-Also analyzes the role of power in creating the global regimes that define and target such activities.
+(3h) Examines the motivations, ideologies, goals, and behavior of those who have been deemed “outlaws” to international society since 1500, including pirates, terrorists, smugglers, and war criminals.
+Also analyzes the role of power in creating the global regimes that define and target such activities, and the way that outlaws have been portrayed and conceptualized over time.

 388. Nation, Faith, and Gender in the Middle East.
 (3h) Traces the development of nationalism and its interaction with religious, transnational, and gender identities in the Middle East in the nineteenth and twentieth centuries.
 Topics include Zionism, Arabism, Turkish nationalism, and Islamic revivalism.